Moonshine-IDE/moonshine-feathersui-text-editor/samples/diagnostics/README.md

 # Diagnostics sample for Text Editor

-Demonstrates how to display diagnostics when using the `LspTextEditor` component.
+Demonstrates how to display diagnostics (compiler errors, warnings, and info messages) when using the `LspTextEditor` component.

 ### Run Sample